STRATEGIC PLAN | ENGAGING COMMUNITIES STRATEGIC PLAN | TEACHING AND LEARNING STUDENT

 “This is a different kind of learning”: New course explores intersection of business and community

-April 26, 2018 | Hamilton
+April 26, 2018 ·

-Contributed by Erica Balch, Public Relations Manager
+Contributed by: Erica Balch, Public Relations Manager

 Students in the Integrated Business and Humanities (IBH) program have been meeting weekly in the CityLAB space in downtown Hamilton, as part of a new course aimed at exploring the connections between business and community.